deleOO/yt-popularity-predictor/README.md

-To reach the goal, we developed two different machine learning model, one for long term prediction (`l_model`) and one for short term prediction (`s_model`).
+To reach the goal, we developed two different machine learning models, one for long term prediction (`l_model`) and one for short term prediction (`s_model`).
 As training data, we used:

 - for`l_model`, an existing dataset [YouTube-8M](https://research.google.com/youtube8m/index.html) (YT8M), which we enriched by scraping metadata with youtube api v3;
 - for `s_model`, we daily scraped around 2000 videos metadata among videos uploaded for at least a week and trending videos.
 To automate the operation, we used a Virtual Machine (VM) hosted in a cloud server set to schedule the launch scripts and retrain day-to-day the `s_model` at a pre-defined time.